thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-10-LLM-adaptation.md

 #### 3. Instruction Tuning
 - **What**: Trains the model on natural language instructions and desired outputs.
 - **How**: Uses a dataset of (instruction, response) pairs.
-- **When**: Helps the model generalize to new tasks via zero-/few-shot prompting.
+- **When**: Helps the model generalize to new tasks via zero-/few-shot prompting (prompt engineering - will be discussed later).
+Instruction tuning makes prompt engineering easier and more effective because the model already understands how to interpret natural-language instructions.
 - **Example**: Instruction tuning a variant of T5 using a curated dataset of customer FAQs and policy documents, enabling the model to respond accurately to diverse customer service inquiries using clear and compliant language.

 #### 4. Continual / Domain-Adaptive Pre-training